RobRob7/ProjectAtlas/README.md

 # Project Atlas
-- A voxel engine in OpenGL.
-- Using OpenGL 4.6 Core, C++17.
+- A voxel engine using OpenGL 4.6 Core, C++17.
 For use with Windows.

 <h3>
 Features: